7 AI Receptionist Myths Debunked: What Business Owners Get Wrong

 AI receptionists are not designed to handle every call.
 They are designed to handle the routine calls that make up the vast majority of your call volume - so your human staff can focus on the complex ones.

-- 15-20% of calls are information requests (hours, location, services offered, pricing questions).
-AI handles these with near-100% accuracy because the information is static.
+- A meaningful share are information requests (hours, location, services offered, pricing questions).
+The information is static and lives in the knowledge base.

-- 10-15% of calls are status checks (appointment confirmation, order status, lab results availability).
-AI handles these by querying connected systems in real time.
+- A smaller share are status checks (appointment confirmation, order status, lab results availability).
+These resolve cleanly when the AI can query connected systems in real time.

-- 5-10% of calls are complex inquiries requiring judgment, empathy, or multi-step problem-solving.
-These are escalated to human staff with full context.
+- A complex tail of calls requires judgment, empathy, or multi-step problem-solving.
+These should be escalated to human staff with full context.

-- 5-10% of calls are spam, robocalls, or solicitation.
+- A persistent fraction are spam, robocalls, or solicitation.
 AI filters these without wasting human time.

 Where the myth has a grain of truth: AI genuinely cannot match a skilled human for emotional intelligence, creative problem-solving, or handling truly novel situations.
 If your business receives mostly complex, unique calls (e.g., a crisis hotline, a luxury concierge service), AI is not the right primary solution.
 But for the vast majority of service businesses, 70-80% of calls are routine enough for AI to handle flawlessly.